Visit us at the West Texas Oil & Gas Convention on 3/26 - Get free tickets here!

 Arc Flash Clothing

-(140 products)
+(64 products)

 Read more...

-Arc flash personal protective equipment (PPE) protects workers dealing with tasks that could lead to injuries from electrical shock or high-intensity heat.
-Flash fires occur when flammable gases come in contact with an ignition source, including industrial equipment that produces a spark.
-Unlike flame resistant clothing, arc flash PPE comes with an arc flash rating based on rigorous testing for a demonstrable level of protection.
-All arc rated clothing is inherently flame resistant, but not all FR clothing has an arc rating.
+Unlike flame-resistant clothing, arc flash PPE comes with an arc flash rating based on rigorous testing for a demonstrable level of protection.
+All arc-rated clothing is inherently flame resistant, but not all FR clothing has an arc rating.

-What is the difference between FR clothing and arc rated clothing?
+What is the difference between FR clothing and arc-rated clothing?

 AR clothing falls into one of four categories: